ayoayco/blog/_posts/2023-03-21-web-workers-in-angular.md

 If you see this, your app is now creating and using a web worker.

-👨🏻‍💻 Now update the `sortHeroes` method so that it will call `worker.postMessage` with the received `flag` argument.
+👨🏻‍💻 Now update the `sortHeroes` method so that it will call `worker.postMessage` with an object containing `heroes` and the received `flag` argument.

 👨🏻‍💻 Also, update the `worker.onmessage` callback so that it will assign the processed data to `this.heroes`.